xlladdins/xll/docs/Excel4MacrosE-G.md

     > selection, or, if the selection is a single cell, in the entire
     > sheet.

->
+> &nbsp;

-Match\_case    is a logical value corresponding to the Match Case check box in the Replace dialog box.
+Match\_case&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Match Case check box in the Replace dialog box.
 If match\_case is TRUE, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.
 If match\_case is omitted, the status of the check box is unchanged.

 **Remarks**